dimtoneff/ComfyUI-PixelArt-Detector/README.md

 The plugin also adds a script to Comfy to drag and drop generated webp|jpeg files into the UI to load the workflows.

 The nodes are able to manipulate the pixel art image in ways that it should look pixel perfect (downscales, changes palette, upscales etc.).

+> [!IMPORTANT]
+> You can disable the embedded resize function in the nodes by setting W & H to 0.

 ### Extra info about the "PixelArt Detector (+Save)" Node: